Happy elderly couple with pets and birds in a sunny garden

 Fish

-Choosing a Pet by Age and Ability
+Choosing Pets for Retirees by Age and Ability

-Benefits of adult or senior pet adoption include:
+The benefits of adult or senior pet adoption include:

 • More predictable temperament